WeiShaoD/neuroimage-menu/docs/source/FreeSurfer/FreeSurfer_menu.rst

 Freesurfer
 ==========

-Now, it is tiem for our first main course, FreeSurfer.
+Now, it is time for our first main course, FreeSurfer.

 What is FreeSurfer?